2021 Korean Series

-The 2021 Korean Series was the championship series of the 2021 KBO League season.
-All games in the best-of-seven series were held at the Gocheok Sky Dome due to the cold weather.
+The 2021 Korean Series was the championship series for the KBO League for the 2021 KBO League season.
+The 40th edition of the Korean Series, all games in the best-of-seven series were held at the Gocheok Sky Dome due to the cold weather.
 The KT Wiz won the series over the Doosan Bears, 4–0.
 Park Kyung-su won the Korean Series Most Valuable Player Award.